Andranik-Arakelyan/AObyte-Post-app/README.md

 7. Run `npm run dev`

 ## Usage

-After installation, you can start the development server by running: `npm start`
+For correct application work is necessary to fill all credentials used in example.env file After installation, you can start the development server by running: `npm start`

 Visit `http://localhost:3000` in your web browser to view the application.